great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

         7. (Optional) Running validation, saving the suite and building Data Docs

-            If you'd like, you can validate the your data with the new suite, save your Expectation Suite and build Data Docs to take a closer look
+            If you'd like, you can validate your data with the new suite, save your Expectation Suite and build Data Docs to take a closer look

             .. code-block:: python

                 # We need to re-create our batch to link the batch with our new suite
                 batch = context.get_batch(
                 batch_kwargs=batch_kwargs,
-                expectation_suite_name=suite)
+                expectation_suite_name=expectation_suite_name)

                 # Running validation
                 results = context.run_validation_operator("action_list_operator", assets_to_validate=[batch])